Poisson boundary of group extensions

-We can assume that at least one non-trivial element $r\in k[\mathbb{Z}^d]$ that becomes zero in the quotient module.
-By Lemma \ref{lem:new-basis} we can choose a basis $c_1,c_2, c_d$ of $\mathbb{Z}^d$ such that the following holds.
-We take a Laurent polynomial in $b_1, \dots, b_d$.
-We want to rewrite as a Laurent polynomial $p'$ in $c_1, \dots, c_d$.
-Without loss of generality, it is enough to assume that both $p$ and and $p'$ are polynomials.
-So we have polynomials $p$ and $p'$ such that

-Given a polynomial in $c_1, \dots, c_d$, we consider a its monomials $c_1^{j_1} \dots c_d^{j_d}$ and $M=\max{j_1}$, and $m=\min{j_1}$, where the maximum and the minimum are taken over the monomials with non-zero coefficients.
-By using Lemma \ref{lem:new-basis} we can assume that $p'$ has a single monomial with $j_1=M$ (and non-zero coefficient) and a single monomial where $j_1=m$ ( we call this condition for a Laurent polynomial or corresponding polynomial *-condition).
+Given a Laurent polynomial $p'$ we consider its monomials $c_1^{j_1} \dots c_d^{j_d}$, put $M=\max{j_1}$, and $m=\min{j_1}$, where the maximum and the minimum are taken over the monomials with non-zero coefficients.
+We say that a Laurent polynomial $p'$ satisfies *-condition if $p'$ has a single monomial with $j_1=M$ (with non-zero coefficient) and a single monomial where $j_1=m$ (with non-zero coefficient).

 By our assumption of the lemma there is at least one non-zero element $r\in k[\mathbb{Z}^d]$ that belongs to the annihilator of $M$.
 Thus, there exists a polynomial $p$ in $d$ variables $b_1$, \dots, $b_d$ that also belongs to this annihilator.